D0kLabs/Silentmessenger/README.md

-  discovering other peers by Wifi p2p using Bluetooth for reciving keys and encrypted its info(such as utf-8 text) using imlementation of keystore for both sides.
+  discovering other peers by Wifi p2p using Bluetooth for receiving keys and encrypted its info(such as utf-8 text) using implementation of keystore for both sides.
 Other side do not know keys others one

 }

+Finding something about Silent Messenger) My project is not so one.
+It is about unrealized p2p security messaging.
+It`s about private of our talking.
+As only you can ensure your privacy level.